| Adult

 novels.

-for my Arthurian fiction: poetry and place.
-In adolescence, I was enchanted
+Arthurian fiction: poetry and place.
+In adolescence, I was enchanted by

-sources led me to the subject of this study: Morgan le Fay.
-Tennyson makes
+of these sources led me to the subject of this study: Morgan le Fay.
+Tennyson

-no mention of her.
-The heritage industry of Cornwall celebrates Arthur
+makes no mention of her.
+The heritage industry of Cornwall celebrates

-A powerful motive for my writing is curiosity: the incomplete fragment,
+is creative.
+A powerful motive for my writing is curiosity: the incomplete

-the action which demands explanation, the "what if?"
-To discover,
+fragment, the action which demands explanation, the "what if?"

-in adulthood, fresh light on something I thought I knew makes me want
+To discover, in adulthood, fresh light on something I thought I knew makes

-to detain the wedding-guests on the doorstep and demand that they listen
+me want to detain the wedding-guests on the doorstep and demand that they

-small daughter opened my eyes to Morgan.
-It told of Morgan's theft of
+with my small daughter opened my eyes to Morgan.
+It told of Morgan's theft

 herself and her company into stones and casting away the scabbard of healing.